-Your computer fails to play specific video or audio files due to unsupported formats or codecs?
-Use WonderFox Free HD Video Converter Factory to convert the files to Windows media files.
-It supports over 500 formats and codecs, and is perfectly compatible with Windows systems.
+Fail to play specific video or audio files due to unsupported formats or codecs?
+Use WonderFox Free HD Video Converter Factory to convert them to Windows media files, which offers over 500 formats & codecs, and is perfectly compatible with Windows systems!

-There is no doubt Windows Media Player is the best option of ASX player.
+There is no doubt Windows Media Player is the best option as an ASX player.
 When you have an ASX file downloaded from the Internet or get from others, find it on Windows Explorer, right click and select Open with Windows Media Player.
 The program will quickly load and play the streams.
-By the way, a good net connection is essential for smooth playback.
+By the way, a good net connection is essential to guarantee smooth playback.

 ASX is actually a plain text container file.
 You can also open it using Notepad to check the detailed information of the corresponding streams.
 Right click on the file > Open with, and select Notepad.
 The following is an instance:

 Usually, the title and web address of the stream will be included in the ASX file.
 You can access the actual media file via the URL (In this case, the URL is http://www.radioking.com/play/primera), download or convert files the ASX directs to MP4, AVI, MKV, MP3, etc.